Ignia/Style-Guide/C-Based Languages/JavaScript/Angular.md

 - Controllers and factories should be PascalCase (as they represent a constructor); all other object identifiers (e.g., directives, services) should be camelCase
 - Controllers should be suffixed with `Controller` (e.g., `HomeController`)
 - The primary module for an application should be named `app`; if, later, sub-modules are needed, they should be named `app.subModule` (e.g., `app.admin`)
-- Use a (short) prefix for directives to avoid naming conflicts; do not use the `ng-` or `ui-` prefixes (these are reserved for Angular and Angular UI respectively)
+- Use a (short) namespace prefix for directives to avoid naming conflicts; do not use the `ng-` or `ui-` prefixes (these are reserved for Angular and Angular UI respectively)
 - Do not prefix methods or properties in controllers or services with `$` (this is reserved for Angular)

 ## Formatting